ZShad1/facemorphwebsite/README.md

 	b.
 For those who didn't have an image, I removed them from the list
 3. The framework for the website is Django.
 No practical reason in choosing this.
 I simply chose it because I know Python and didn't know JavaScript.
 4. I used Materialze as the front-end framework

+TO DO LIST:
+-add buttons to remove selected celebrity
+-display image on result page
+-remove browser auto fill
+-design the result page
+-clean up celebrity list (a lot of duplicate names)